sveneisenschmidt/yay/docs/customisation.md

 ## Hosting

-To leverage the full potential of Yay it is encouraged to run it trough Docker.
+To leverage the full potential of Yay! it is encouraged to run it trough Docker.
 An easy way to do so is to use a platform like [sloppy.io](https://sloppy.io).
 We created a set of recipes to get you started, you can find them on [sveneisenschmidt/yay-recipes-sloppy](https://github.com/sveneisenschmidt/yay-recipes-sloppy).

 --

 ## Templates
-Yay sends a set of emails when events occur.
+Yay! sends a set of emails when events occur.
 It is powered by [Lee Munroe's](https://github.com/leemunroe) amazing [email templates](https://github.com/leemunroe/responsive-html-email-template).

 It is possible to override the layout ([`templates/Mail/layout.html.twig`](../templates/Mail/layout.html.twig).) or any other template for your liking.